Frequently Asked Questions

 Q: How do I get billed?

 A: Residents that currently receive a utility bill will see Fiber Internet as a new line item on their existing account bill.
 Customers that don't currently have a utility billing account with the city of Anacortes will have one created.
-Bills are payed through the utility billing system.
+Bills are paid through the utility billing system.

 Q: Will my bill go up after a promotional introductory period?